davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 And for others still, democracy is justified on instrumental grounds.
 Democratic authority on this account, is legitimate because it is the best way to produce certain valuable ends.
 Democracy tracks the truth, it forms the general will, it transforms the moral character of citizens.
 Those ends however, are a function of which procedures are used and who participates in those procedures.
 They are a function of  who is included amongst _the people_.
 Enfranchising some people rather than others, or drawing the borders of a state in one location rather than another, will typically result in different outcomes for identical democratic procedures.

---> Size of a democratic people determines both its citizen effectiveness and system capacity (see Dahl 1973 Size & Democracy).
+--> [MONDAY] Size of a democratic people determines both its citizen effectiveness and system capacity (see Dahl 1973 Size & Democracy).

+How the demos is constituted affects not only claims of democratic legitimacy but also the nature of democracies themselves.

+The optimal size of a democracy, according to the Greeks, was a trade off between self sufficiency and a knowledge of other citizen's character.  ...example.

+Modern political theorists like Rousseau and Montesquieu link political systems to size.
+Smaller states ought be republics, - larger ought be aristocracies, largest monarchies.

+> for the constitution of a State to be at its best, it is possible to fix limits that will make it neither too large for good government, nor too small for self-maintenance.
+In every body politic there is a maximum strength which it cannot exceed and which it only loses by increasing in size.
+Every extension of the social tie means its relaxation; and, generally speaking, a small State is stronger in proportion than a great one.

+> The same laws cannot suit so many diverse provinces with different customs, situated in the most various climates, and incapable of enduring a uniform government. [@rousseau Ch9]

+> the right relation therefore is that the land should suffice for the maintenance of the inhabitants, and that there should be as many inhabitants as the land can maintain. [@rousseau Ch10]

+Dahl and Tufte [@dahl1973] argue that the size of a polity impacts the system capacity of a democracy and and citizen effectiveness.
+Size tends to break the link between autonomy and participation

+Higher densities of populations have higher spillover effects and require greater levels of coordination.
+<---

 Who the people are affects what democracies do and what democracy is.
 Democratic theory, however, is silent on who they people should be.
 It can't, because who the people are is a matter logically and temporally prior to that of what they do and how they do it.
 Democratic answers are either viciously circular in that they must first presuppose the answer to the question they ask, or result in an infinite regress of deciding who gets to decide who gets to decide who gets to decide.

 Non-democratic solutions however, fair little better.
 A number of principles to settle the question - historical accident, nationality, cultural or linguistic salience, the all-coerced principle, and the all-affected principle - have been proposed but none offer an adequate solution.

 Despite the best efforts of political theorists in the last 30 years, there is a total lack of consensus as to how we might answer the question of who the people should be.
+It is a "fundamental issue in democratic theory" [@arrhenius2005 p1] with "no theoretical solution to the puzzle, only pragmatic ones".
+A problem that presents "an important practical limit to the scope of democracy as a method of making collective decisions" [@whelan1983 p13] but one "almost totally neglected by all the great political philosophers who write about democracy" [@dahl1970 pp59-60].

-In the part one of this chapter, I will survey the various attempts to solve the Boundary Problem ...
+--> In the part one of this chapter, I will survey the various accounts of political inclusion that are found in the literature.
+Typically, who the people are is simply presumed.....

-In part two, I will explore how these different solutions succeed and fail for different projects within democratic theory....
+--> In part two, I will explore how these different accounts of inclusion succeed and fail for different projects within democratic theory.
+Ideally, there would be a democratic answer to the question to inclusion but as we will see shortly, this is logically impossible.
+The challenge for some theorists, those I call _the Democrats_, is to identify an account of inclusion that is compatible with substantive democratic values.  ...

-In part three, I will examine how different accounts of democratic inclusion affect different justifications of democracy and show that this proves fatal for instrumental justifications of democratic authority.
+- cosmos
+- anarchists

+In part three, I will explore the concerns of the Anarchists in greater detail.
+Certain justifications of democratic authority, _instrumental_ ones, are fully dependent on the content of the outcomes of democratic processes.
+Different accounts of inclusion lead to different _peoples_, and different _peoples_ lead to different outcomes.
+First, I show that any instrumental justification of democratic authority _must_ offer a corresponding congruent account of inclusion.
+No instrumental justification of democratic authority does this so no instrumental justification of democratic authority satisfies the evidentiary requirement of political justification outlined in [chapter 2].

+Then, I demonstrate that the most common instrumental justifications of democratic authority require different, and incompatible accounts of inclusion, therefore rendering these justifications incompatible themselves.
+Because many accounts of democracy include multiple, and incompatible instrumental justifications, these accounts also fail to satisfy the entailment criterion of justification.

 ## No Good Answers

 Before considering the various proposed solutions to the problem of inclusion, it is worth considering why the people can't constitute themselves.
 If two or more individuals meet and decide to act as one, why aren't they a _people_?
-Cooperation arises in many situations, and large scale social cooperation can emerge even amongst individuals in competition for scares resources [@skrimms].
-Why can't political associations arise from emergent behaviour?
+Cooperation arises in many situations, and large scale social cooperation can emerge even amongst individuals in competition for scares resources [see @skrimms].
+Why can't political associations arise from emergent cooperation or consent to a social contract from a state of nature when these ideas were clearly on the minds of early political theorists?

+> When any number of men have so consented to make one community or government, they are thereby presently incorporated, and make one body politic, wherein the majority have a right to act and conclude the rest. [@locke §95]

+> At once, in place of the individual personality of each contracting party, this act of association creates a moral and collective body, composed of as many members as the assembly contains votes, and receiving from this act its unity, its common identity, its life and its will. [@rousseau ch6]

+> Which is as much as to say, to appoint one man, or assembly of men, to bear their person; and every one to own and acknowledge himself to be author of whatsoever he that so beareth their person shall act, or cause to be acted, in those things which concern the common peace and safety; and therein to submit their wills, every one to his will, and their judgements to his judgement. [@hobbes XVII]

-There is in fact, no reason that makes this impossible nor impermissible.
+There is nothing in short, that makes this type of process impossible nor impermissible.
 There are innumerable instances of voluntary associations, whether they be political parties, churches, or sporting clubs, forming and acting jointly.
-In many cases, these organisations have rules and regulation laid down in constitutions that constrain what actions, individually or jointly, are _legitimate_.
+In many cases, these associations are large and complex organisations; in many cases, these organisations have rules and regulation laid down in constitutions that constrain what actions, individually or jointly, are _legitimate_.
+Why not states?

-Emergent or _causa sui_ solutions become highly unlikely however, when applied to non-voluntary associations like political states.
-In these cases any account of inclusion needs to justify why an individual is a member of one particular people even if they wish to be member of another.
-Accounts of democratic inclusion, for Westphalian states at least, must also justify why other individuals should be excluded from one particular people even if they wish to be included amongst them.
+Because states are non-voluntary.  _Causa sui_ accounts of inclusion like emergence or consent become highly problematic when applied to any non-voluntary association.
+For Hobbes, Locke, and Rousseau, the need for unanimous agreement to inclusion is explicit.
+These accounts fail to justify why an individual is a member of one particular people even if they wish to be member of another.
+Without unanimous or prior agreement, there can no obligation for the minority to submit to the choice of the majority [@rousseau ch5].
+Furthermore, it is not clear how agreement to cooperate at one time obligates the contracting parties, and especially their descendants, to continued cooperation.

+Accounts of democratic inclusion must also justify why other individuals should be excluded from one particular people even if they wish to be included amongst them.
+Agné presses this challenge to consent based accounts:

+> Adherence to unanimous voting does not address the objection that the group of people who were permitted to participate in the unanimous decision could and perhaps should have been composed in some other way – most importantly that someone who was in fact excluded should actually have been included. [@agné2010 p386]

+Social contract and consent theories are an utter failure as a response to the boundary problem because civic boundaries pose an externality problem on outsiders and require the consent of everyone.
+"Boundaries require not just consent, but serial consent." [ @abizadeh2012 p875]

 If people cannot decide to become a people individually (in the Westphalian sense), then neither can they decide to become a people collectively.
-Why shouldn't the solution to the problem of democratic inclusion be a democratic one?
+But why shouldn't the solution to the problem of democratic inclusion be a democratic one?
 The reason of course, is that any collective action requires a subject, _the people_ in this case, to act collectively.
-But if the answer to the question of _who should the people should_ is _whoever the people decide_, then our account of inclusion is question begging - we cannot accept the conclusion without accepting the premises.
-We become entangled in a logic of vicious circularity when ever the people asking the question are the same people in the answer.
+If the answer to the question of _who should the people should_ is _whoever the people decide_, then our account of inclusion is question begging - we cannot accept the conclusion without accepting the premises.
+We become entangled in a logic of vicious circularity whenever the people asking the question are the same people in the answer.

-Yet if the people asking the question are not the same people in the answer, then we have a different but equally intractable problem.
+If the people asking the question are not the same people in the answer however, then we have a different but equally intractable problem.
 Before we can decide who the people should be democratically, we need to first decide which people will do the deciding.
-And in order to decide that matter democratically, we need to identify a prior people to decide who gets to decide who gets to decide _ad infinitum_.
+And in order to decide _that_ matter democratically, we need to identify a prior people to decide who gets to decide who gets to decide _ad infinitum_.
 When our answer and questioners are the same people, we become trapped in a loop of circular logic.
 When they are different people we stumble into an infinite regress.
-An account of democratic inclusion cannot be decided democratically.
+The question of inclusion cannot be decided democratically.

+### Territorial States & History

-The matter cannot be solved democratically.
-We must therefore look at _extra democratic_ solutions.
-The most common of these, and the one that seems to underpin _actual_ democracies is
+If the matter cannot be solved democratically, we must therefore look for _extra democratic_ solutions.
+The most common of these, and one that seems to underpin most _actual_ democracies is historical.

-*Territorial States*

 The people can be defined by historical accident - those in a state are the people.
 But this can't solve the boundary problem when territorial issues are in dispute.

 > "Democracy can be practiced for making collective decisions once the collectivity has been defined, but democratic methods themselves are inadequate to establish the bounds of the collectivity, whose existence democratic theory simple pre-supposes." [@whelan p22]

-*Nationality*
+### Nationality

 Another common criteria for inclusion is nationality.
 The people of France should be composed of the French.